duangle/scopes/doc/dataformat.rst

-Because it is more convenient for users without specialized editors to write in naked notation, and balancing parentheses can be challenging for beginners, the author suggests to use coated notation sparingly and in good taste.
+Because it is more convenient for users without specialized editors to write in naked notation, and balancing parentheses can be challenging for beginners, the author suggests to use braced notation sparingly and in good taste.
-Purists and Scheme enthusiasts may however prefer to work with coated lists exclusively.
+Purists and Scheme enthusiasts may however prefer to work with braced lists almost exclusively.

-Therefore Bangra's reference documentation describes all available symbols in coated notation, while code examples make ample use of naked notation.
+Therefore Bangra's reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.

 List Separators
 ---------------

-Both naked and coated lists support a special control character, the list separator `;` (semicolon).
+Both naked and braced lists support a special control character, the list separator `;` (semicolon).
 Known as statement separator in other languages, it groups atoms into separate lists, and permits to reduce the amount of required parentheses or lines in complex trees.